redbadger/awesome-badger/chriswhealy/sha256/implementation/README.md

-# WebAssembly Text Implementation

 ## Host Environment Assumptions

-We will assume that by the time the WebAssembly module is called, the JavaScript host environment has already done the following:
+We will assume that by the time the WebAssembly module is called, the JavaScript host environment has already performed the following tasks:

 * Copied the file into shared memory
 * Added the end-of-data termination bit `0x80`
 * Written the bit length as a big endian, 64-bit integer to the end of the last 512-bit block, and
 * Calculated the number of 512-bit message blocks to be processed

-In addition to this, the host enviroment and the WebAssembly module need to share common knowledge of the memory offset at which the file has been written.
+In addition to this, the host enviroment and the WebAssembly module need to share common knowledge of the memory offset at which the file data has been written.
-As a future development, it would probably be worth removing the need for this shared knowledge so that the host environment simply picks up an exported memory offset from the WebAssembly module, then writes the file data to that particular location.
+As a future development, it would probably be worth removing this hardcoded value from the host environment coding.
+Instead, the host environment would pick up an exported memory offset from the WebAssembly module, then write the file data to that particular location.

 ## WebAssembly Module Assumptions